 The adoption of the 17 Sustainable Development Goals (SDGs) at the United Nations Summit on Sustainable Development in September 2015 offers a clear direction for transforming the way countries develop for the foreseeable future.
-For the SDGs to guide the transition pathways, they will require indicators and tools for measuring, analysing and communicating the progress over time at both international and national levels.
+For the SDGs to guide the transition pathways, they will require indicators and tools for measuring, analysing, and communicating the progress over time at both the international and national levels.
 To balance human development in multiple dimensions by achieving the SDGs and their targets inclusively requires a paradigm shift in policy-making from a siloed approach to an integrated approach.

-Against this backdrop, the Institute for Global Environmental Strategies (IGES) has implemented a project on “Sustainable Development Goals Interlinkages and Indicators”.
-Initiated by IGES Executive Director Hideyuki Mori, the project focuses on SDG indicators and the analysis of the interlinkages between SDG targets.
+Against this backdrop, the Institute for Global Environmental Strategies (IGES) has implemented a project on “Sustainable Development Goals Interlinkages and Indicators” since 2015.
+Initiated by IGES Executive Director, Hideyuki Mori, the project focuses on SDG indicators and the analysis of the interlinkages between SDG targets.
 Actions taken in achieving one target may not only impact on its own but also on other targets attributable to the intrinsic nature of the interlinkages between the SDG targets.
 On the one hand, achieving one goal or target may contribute to achieving other goals or targets.
 For example, enhanced food security (Goal 2), full and productive employment and decent work (Goal 8) and reduction of inequality (Goal 10) will reinforce poverty eradication (Goal 1).
 On the other hand, the pursuit of one objective may conflict with the achievement of another.
 For example, an increase in agricultural production to help end hunger (Goal 2) can result in an increase in water use for irrigation which may compete with water demand for achieving universal access to drinking water (Goal 6).
 Understanding the SDG interlinkages can support policy integration and help minimise conflicts, avoid trade-offs and seek synergies for making achievements inclusively across all 17 SDG areas.

-The project aims to support science-based policy integration in the processes of planning, institutional arrangement, implementation and monitoring by providing a practical tool on the quantification and visualisation of SDG interlinkages between targets.
+The project aims to support science-based policy integration in the processes of planning, institutional arrangement, implementation, and monitoring by providing a practical tool on the quantification and visualisation of the SDG interlinkages between targets.
 Main tasks include the following:

-The project identifies the causal links between each pair of the 169 targets based on literature review and the results from relevant international consultation processes, such as the Inter-Agency and Expert Group on SDG Indicators (IAEG-SDGs) under the United Nations Statistical Commission and the Indicators and a Monitoring Framework for Sustainable Development Goals initiated by the United Nations Sustainable Development Solutions Network (SDSN).
-The identified causal links between targets are further quantified for 27 selected countries from East Asia (China, Japan, Mongolia, and Republic of Korea), South Asia (Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, and Sri Lanka), and Southeast Asia (Brunei, Cambodia, Indonesia, Lao PDR, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Viet Nam), as well as from Africa (Ethiopia, Ghana, Malawi, South Africa, and Tanzania) based on the indicators and their time series data for the targets.
-Identification of the indicators are based on the official indicators that are enlisted in the “Global indicator framework for the Sustainable Development Goals and Targets of the 2030 Agenda for Sustainable Development” (UN Statistical Commission, 2017).
+The project identifies the causalities between relevant SDG targets based on literature review and the results from relevant international consultation processes.
+The identified causalities between relevant targets are further quantified for 27 selected countries from East Asia (China, Japan, Mongolia, and Republic of Korea), South Asia (Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, and Sri Lanka), and Southeast Asia (Brunei, Cambodia, Indonesia, Lao PDR, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Viet Nam), as well as from Africa (Ethiopia, Ghana, Malawi, South Africa, and Tanzania) based on the target-level indicators and corresponding time series data.
+Identification of the indicators is based on the official indicators that are enlisted in the “Global indicator framework for the Sustainable Development Goals and Targets of the 2030 Agenda for Sustainable Development” (UN Statistical Commission, 2017).
 When specific data or indicators are not available, proxy indicators and their corresponding data from various sources (such as the World Bank) are used.
 A web tool, SDG Interlinkages Analysis & Visualisation Tool, has been developed for users to visualise the interlinkages between targets and explore the data for monitoring SDG progress.
-Using Social Network Analysis techniques, the interlinkages between SDG targets can be analysed.
+Using the Network Analysis techniques, the interlinkages between SDG targets can be analysed.
 Experts from the Strategic and Quantitative Analysis Centre (QAC) of IGES collaborated to implement this timely project.

-While the initial set of 232 global indicators was formally agreed upon by the UN Statistical Commission at its 48th Session held in March 2017 and adopted by the General Assembly in July 2017, improving the SDG indicators is an open-ended process.
+While the initial set of 232 individual global indicators was formally agreed upon by the UN Statistical Commission at its 48th Session held in March 2017 and adopted by the General Assembly in July 2017, improving the SDG indicators is an open-ended process.
 The global indicators will be refined annually and reviewed comprehensively by the UN Statistical Commission at its 51st Session (2020) and 56th Session (2025).
-For this project, Version 1.0 of the SDG Interlinkages Analysis & Visualisation Tool, launched in July 2017, used the set of 100 Global Monitoring Indicators that were developed by the SDSN in 2015.
-Version 2.0 of the Web Tool, launched in July 2018) onwards, the IGES SDG Interlinkages Analysis Tool uses the global indicators as the main reference for the identification of the indicators with trackable data (Click to see the correspondence table on SDGs, targets and indicators).
+For this project, Version 1.0 of the SDG Interlinkages Analysis & Visualisation Tool was launched in July 2017.
+From Version 2.0 (launched in July 2018) onwards, the IGES SDG Interlinkages Analysis Tool uses the global indicators as the main reference for the identification of the indicators with trackable data (Click to see the correspondence table on SDGs, targets and indicators).
 IGES SDG Interlinkages Analysis & Visualisation Tool will be updated on a regular basis to reflect the progress made in refining the global indicators and the improvement in data availability and quality.

-The geographical coverage in this project—nine Asian countries—is based on IGES expertise in these countries.
+The geographical coverage in this project—27 countries—from Asia and Africa, is based on IGES expertise and interest in these countries.
 This regional coverage comprises a unique group of countries that face varying levels of socio-economic and environmental challenges but also play an increasingly important role in the global economy.
-Focusing on a limited number of countries also helps to conduct more in-depth country-specific studies.
+Focusing on a limited number of countries also helps to conduct more in-depth, country-specific studies.
 Similar research can be duplicated and extended to other countries when the required data is available.